N4choCM/UNED-EPED/README.md

 - Limited access -> Unlike some other data structures like arrays, queues typically only allow access to the front and rear elements, limiting flexibility in accessing arbitrary elements.
 - Fixed size (in some implementations) -> Some implementations of queues have a fixed size, which can lead to overflow errors if the queue becomes full and additional elements are inserted.
 - Overhead for dynamic resizing -> Dynamic resizing of queues, if supported, can incur overhead in terms of memory allocation and copying elements to the resized queue.

+### 📚 Stack

+A `stack` is a linear data structure that follows the Last In First Out (LIFO) principle, where elements are inserted (pushed) and removed (popped) from the same end, traditionally referred to as the top.
+It is often compared to a stack of plates, where you can only add or remove the top plate.

+👍🏼 `Advantages`:
+- LIFO order -> Stacks maintain the order in which elements are inserted and provide easy access to the most recently added elements.
+- Simple implementation -> Implementing a stack is straightforward and can be done using various underlying data structures, such as arrays or linked lists.
+- Recursive function calls -> Stacks are used in programming languages to manage function calls and support recursion.

+👎🏼 `Disadvantages`:
+- Limited access -> Similar to queues, stacks typically only allow access to the top element, limiting flexibility in accessing arbitrary elements.
+- Fixed size (in some implementations) -> Some implementations of stacks have a fixed size, which can lead to overflow errors if the stack becomes full and additional elements are pushed.
+- Overhead for dynamic resizing -> Dynamic resizing of stacks, if supported, can incur overhead in terms of memory allocation and copying elements to the resized stack.